 3. QUARTZ WORKTOPS

 A material that is becoming increasingly popular in recent years is quartz worktops.
 Otherwise known as engineered stone, it is a man-made alternative to more traditional natural stone worktops like granite.
 Engineered to include a number of similar qualities to its natural stone counterparts, but at a more affordable cost, Quartz has a number of pros and cons.

 - Hard-wearing & durable – Like granite, Quartz is an extremely durable material.
 It is highly resistant to scratching and staining, yet with added flexibility, making it far easier to work with when it comes to installation and bespoke worktop edging.

 - Minimal Maintenance – Like their Granite counterpart, Quartz worktops are extremely easy to clean and maintain.
 A simple clean using a mild dish-washing soap and warm water is all that is needed to keep these worktops looking as good as new.

-- Non-Porous Stone – As a non-porous stone, Quartz resists staining from household acids, mould and mildrew much better than its natural stone counterparts.
-As a non-porous, Quartz worktops also require no sealing.
+- Non-Porous Stone – As a non-porous stone, Quartz resists staining from household acids, mould and mildew much better than its natural stone counterparts.
+As non-porous, Quartz worktops also require no sealing.

-- Antibacterial – As a non-porous surface Quartz worktops will not harbour bacteria or viruses, another factoir that makes them an ideal choice for kitchen worktops, bathroom surfaces, flooring, splash backs and vanity tops.
+- Antibacterial – As a non-porous surface Quartz worktops will not harbour bacteria or viruses, another factor that makes them an ideal choice for kitchen counters, bathroom worktops, flooring, splashbacks and vanity tops.

-- Very heavy – Quartz worktops can often be even heavier than granite.
+- Very heavy – Quartz countertops can often be even heavier than granite.

 - Not as heat resistant – Quartz worktops are not as resistant to heat as other natural stone materials like Granite so make sure you are careful when using any hot pots and pans in the kitchen.